OneBuffaloLabs/1BfloPrints/README.md

 ## Remixes & Community

-All designs in the One Buffalo Prints repository are open-source.
+All designs in the 1BfloPrints repository are open-source.
 We highly encourage you to download, modify, and build upon these files!
 If you create a clever remix or add a cool new feature to one of our designs, please tag us or share your makes.
 We love seeing them out in the wild.

 ## Contributing & Issues